-Median Employee Globally 585:1 Median Employee in the United States 252:1
+Median Employee Globally 269:1 Median Employee in the United States 147:1

-In order to identify the median employee, the following methodology was used: As of September 1, 2020, we collected data for all full- and part-time employees globally using total cash compensation as our consistently applied compensation measure.
-Pay was annualized for employees hired during the period and international employee pay was converted to U.S. dollars using the applicable exchange rates as of September 1, 2020.
+In order to identify the median employee, the following methodology was used: As of September 1, 2021, we collected data for all full- and part-time employees globally using total cash compensation as our consistently applied compensation measure.
+Pay was annualized for employees hired during the period and international employee pay was converted to U.S. dollars using the applicable exchange rates as of September 1, 2021.
+We believe there has been no change to our employee population and compensation arrangements, or the circumstances of the median employee used in fiscal 2021 that we believe would result in a significant change to our pay ratio disclosure.
+Accordingly, as permitted under SEC rules, we are utilizing the same median employee for the pay ratio for fiscal 2022 by examining the annual total compensation utilizing data as of September 1, 2021.